Rabbit-Free Brunswick Stew

 For the ‘bunnylicious’ or other meat(s) recipes for Brunswick Stew, click HERE.
 Oh, and don’t forget to drizzle and stir your favorite BBQ sauce into my version of the stew!
 It really amps it up!
 If you want to make it from scratch, you can try THIS ONE on my site.

-* Yes, I think cows, pigs and chickens are cute too, but I don’t often see them bouncing through my yard or hanging out in pet shops.
-In fact, whenever I encounter and pet cows, pigs or chickens, I can’t eat them until the memory subsides, which sometimes lasts months!
+* Yes, I think cows, piggies and chickens are cute too, but I don’t often see them bouncing through my yard or hanging out in pet shops.
+In fact, whenever I encounter and pet cows, piggies or chickens, I can’t eat them until the memory subsides, which sometimes lasts months!

 ** Just a joke, I do not own a squirrel slingshot, nor do I kill or eat squirrel.
 There’s always that one person who might take me seriously.